The 9 Most Important Trout Rigs (With Pictures)

 So if you’re a beginner, chances are that you’re confused about all the different options of rigging for trout.

-And in case you’re also looking for the best bait to use with your trout rigs, check out our article on what is the best bait for trout?
+And in case you’re also looking for the best bait to use with your trout fishing rigs, check out our article on what is the best bait for trout?

 Now let’s look at the two main types of bobber rigging for trout.